Gyakobo/Drawing-Binary-Heap-Trees/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

-This project serves to display ordered and balanced heap binary trees in the stdout.
+This project serves to display an ordered and balanced heap binary trees in the stdout.

 ## Introduction